cloudfoundry-tutorials/cf4devs/site/content/services/managed-services.md

 Once you know what services are available, you can provision (create) a service instance using a specific plan.
 Again, the `<SERVICE_NAME>` and `<PLAN>` will vary depending on what is available in the Cloud Foundry instance you are using.

-> If Postgres isn't available to you, pick another service.
+> If no Postgres plans are available to you, pick another service.
 The selection of Postgres is arbitrary in this example.
 We continue to reference Postgres for simplicity in the rest of the exercise.

 ```
 cf create-service <SERVICE_NAME> <PLAN> training-app-db